sighupio/fury-kubernetes-storage/katalog/rook-operator/README.md

 ## Deployment

-You can deploy the Strimzi operator with the following command:
+You can deploy the Rook operator with the following command:

 ```bash
 kustomize build . | kubectl apply -f -